Quantum Dynamics of Vibrationally-Assisted Electron Transfer beyond Condon approximation in the Ligand-Receptor Complex: Theory and Model Hamiltonian

 \subsection{Donor--Acceptor two-level system and vibrational mode}

-We model the ACE2 receptor's redox-active site as a two-level system (TLS) comprising a donor state $|D\rangle$ and an acceptor state $|A\rangle$.
-These could correspond, for example, to two different oxidation states or a pair of residues (such as a disulfide bond formation/breakage, or a metal ion redox couple) between which an electron can transfer when the Spike protein binds \cite{gray2003electron,may2023charge}.
-The free TLS Hamiltonian (in two-state Pauli matrix form) is written as
+We model the receptor electron-transfer unit as a two-level system (TLS) composed of a donor state \(|D\rangle\) and an acceptor state \(|A\rangle\).
+These states may represent two localized redox centers, two charge-localized molecular configurations, or an effective pair of electronic states whose relative population changes during ligand binding or conformational response \cite{gray2003electron,may2023charge}.
+In this coarse-grained description, the bound ligand does not appear through atomistically resolved coordinates; instead, it enters through an effective vibrational mode that can modulate the donor--acceptor energy gap and/or tunneling pathway.
+The free TLS Hamiltonian, written in the donor--acceptor basis using Pauli matrices, is

-where $\sigma_z$ and $\sigma_x$ are Pauli matrices in the $\{|D\rangle, |A\rangle\}$ basis.
-Here $\epsilon$ is the energy bias between the donor and acceptor states, and $\Delta$ is the electronic tunneling matrix element (in the absence of any vibrational or environmental interactions).
-In general, $\epsilon$ is related to the reaction free energy (difference in redox potentials of the donor and acceptor), and $\Delta$ sets the baseline timescale for tunneling (in absence of environment).
-For simplicity, we neglect any direct time-dependence of $\epsilon$ or $\Delta$ at this stage; time-dependent modulation will enter via coupling to the vibrational mode and environment.
+where \(\sigma_z\) and \(\sigma_x\) are Pauli matrices in the donor--acceptor basis \(\{|D\rangle,|A\rangle\}\).
+Here, \(\epsilon\) is the energetic bias between the donor and acceptor states, and \(\Delta\) is the bare electronic tunneling matrix element in the absence of vibrational or environmental modulation.
+In a coarse-grained ligand--receptor description, \(\epsilon\) represents the effective reaction free-energy bias, while \(\Delta\) sets the intrinsic tunneling timescale.
+We neglect explicit time dependence of \(\epsilon\) and \(\Delta\) at this stage; dynamical modulation enters through coupling to the ligand vibrational coordinate and through the environment.

-The Spike protein is modeled as providing a single relevant vibrational degree of freedom that participates in the VA-ET mechanism.
-We denote this mode (for example, a hinge-bending or breathing mode of the Spike’s receptor-binding domain) by a harmonic oscillator with creation and annihilation operators $b^\dagger$ and $b$.
-Its Hamiltonian is
+The bound ligand is modeled as providing a single effective vibrational degree of freedom that can participate in the VA--ET mechanism.
+This coordinate may represent a local bond vibration, a collective conformational motion, or an interfacial nuclear fluctuation that modulates the electronic environment of the receptor.
+We describe this mode as a harmonic oscillator with creation and annihilation operators \(b^\dagger\) and \(b\),

-where $\omega_v$ is the angular frequency of the mode.
-As noted, experimental and computational studies indicate that $\omega_v$ for Spike/ACE2 motions spans a broad range depending on the type of motion and the level of coarse-graining \cite{ReceptorVibrations2021,Yao2020,EMWavesSpike2024}; however, in our simulations we will treat $\omega_v$ as a parameter to explore how resonance conditions affect ET.
-The vibrational mode is assumed to be initially in its ground state (as the Spike is not externally driven), though in a full treatment one might consider it thermally excited at physiological temperature.

-The coupling between the TLS (ACE2 electronic states) and the Spike vibrational mode is a crucial part of the VA-ET mechanism.
-We include an interaction term of the form